heremaps/xyz-documentation/docs/cli/basic-features.md

     here xyz config SPACE_ID

-This will print a table with the title, desciption, and other high-level information about the space.
+This will print a formatted table with the title, desciption, and other high-level information about the space.

 You can see the raw `json` response from the `/statistics` endpoing using `-r`:

     here xyz config SPACE_ID -r

 ##### Get a list of tags and properties used in a space